Skip to main content

 What is VIES?

 VIES (VAT Information Exchange System) is the official EU system for validating European VAT identification numbers.
-It is operated by the European Commission and allows businesses to:
+It is operated by the European Commission and allows businesses to verify that a VAT ID is valid and active, retrieve company information from the VAT registry (name, address), determine reverse charge eligibility for cross-border B2B transactions, and maintain audit trails for compliance purposes.

 Why VAT Validation Matters